akarneliuk/CEX/README.md

 - 03: Python variables (numbers, strings, bollean) and format() function
 - 04: Python variables (list) and basic functions to work with the list
 - 05: Using split() and join() function to list-string manipulations
+- 06: Python variables (dictionary) and basic functions to work with the dictionary

 # Preparing to Cisco DevNet
 This series will help you to prepare to Cisco DevNet certification (e.g. DEVASC, DEVCORE exams).